djacobow/ds1000_ds2000_cmdline/README.md

-# ds1000z_cmdline
+# ds1000_ds2000_cmdline

 Library and command-line utility for controlling the Rigol DS10xxZ and DS2xxx series scopes.
-It also facilitates screen capture.
+It also facilitates screen capture and saving and restoring complete state.

 This is a work in progress, but the functions that are implemented so far seem to work.